BrunaM19/MetroScope/README.md

-# 🚆 TARDIS: Train Delay Prediction System
+# 🚆 MetroScope: Train Delay Prediction System

 ## 📌 Project Overview

-**TARDIS** is a data analysis and prediction project developed for **SNCF** (French National Railway Company) to analyze historical train delay data, uncover patterns, and build a predictive model to forecast train delays.
+**MetroScope** is a data analysis and prediction project developed for **SNCF** (French National Railway Company) to analyze historical train delay data, uncover patterns, and build a predictive model to forecast train delays.
 The project also features an interactive dashboard built with **Streamlit** 🧮📊 to help users visualize data insights and get real-time delay predictions.

 The main goal is to **improve the efficiency and transparency** of train travel, enabling travelers and operators to better plan their schedules. 🗓️🚉